AMSUCF/Digital-Archives/syllabus.md

 - Read: De Kosnik, Fan Data
 - Explore: [Archive Team](https://wiki.archiveteam.org/)
 - Make: Finishing
-- **Archive Exercise Four: Voyant Due**
+- **Archive Exercise Four: Voyant Due (GR)**

 ### Final Reflection (Due Sunday, May 1st)

-- Submit & complete your reflection, as well as any approved late work, by 11:59PM on Sunday, May 1st!
+- Submit & complete your reflection (GR), as well as any approved late work, by 11:59PM on Sunday, May 1st!

 ---

 ## General Policies

+### Gordon Rule and Academic Standards

+This course is a Gordon Rule course.
+It contains 6000 words of evaluated writing as required by the English Department.
+Assignments which fulfill the Gordon Rule are indicated with GR on the weekly schedule.
+Each has the following characteristics:

+1. The writing will have a clearly defined central idea or thesis
+2. It will provide adequate support for that idea
+3. It will be organized clearly and logically
+4. It will show awareness of the conventions of standard written English
+5. It will be formatted or presented in an appropriate way.

+All major exercises will first be submitted as drafts, as indicated in the weekly schedule.

 ### Academic Integrity